 *Petite France: ₩8,000 (This is OPTIONAL but if you have extra money, this place is lovely and very Instagram-worthy!
 This is also one of the top KDrama locations and will make you feel like you’re in Europe!)

 KLOOK also offers Nami Island and Petite France plus Rail Bike guided tours.
-Book through the link now!
+Book now!

 *Back to Namdaemun: (Subway to Namdaemun Station)